Car Insurance for International Travel: What's Covered When You Cross Borders

 Does my US car insurance cover me in other countries?

-Your US car insurance typically only extends to Canada for short-term trips.
+Your US car insurance typically only extends to Canada for short-term trips — most policies cover up to six months, though some providers limit this to 30–90 days, so always verify with your insurer.
 It does not cover you in Mexico, Europe, or most other countries.
-For Mexico, you are legally required to purchase a separate Mexican liability insurance policy.
+For Mexico, you are legally required to purchase a separate Mexican liability insurance policy from a Mexican-licensed insurer, and this applies everywhere in Mexico, including border free zones.
 For other international destinations, you'll need country-specific coverage through your rental company, a travel credit card with rental benefits, or a specialized international insurer.

 Do I need car insurance to rent a car in Europe?